Checks for Hierarchy

 Believing-L2 calls for insisting on a particular belief and following through by initiating actions in some fashion, otherwise the belief would be irrelevant.

-Facing-L3 calls for giving attention to certain facts that are important, then insisting on the details of that reality and continuing by initiating appropriate action.
+Facing-L3 calls for attending to certain facts that are important, then insisting on aspects or implications of that reality and continuing by initiating appropriate action.

-Participating-L4 calls for submitting to the group and that requires attention to group needs, insistence on group values, and initiating action.
+Participating-L4 calls for submitting to group requirements and that requires attending to group needs, insisting on group values, and initiating actions.

-Learning-L6 calls for changing your capabilities by daring to be vulnerable, submitting to the development process, attending to what the methods offer, insisting on the value of what is learnt and initiating actions based on that.
+Learning-L6 calls for changing your capabilities which requires daring to be dependent and vulnerable, submitting to the development process, attending to what the methods offer, insisting on the value of what is learnt and initiating actions based on that.

 This schema tabulates this cumulating pattern for the Primary Hierarchy of Willingness: